Every parent teacher group meeting could be the first meeting for one of your members. How will you keep them coming back and stay invested?

 Beyond having a good agenda, encouraging people to be friendly and presenting informative content, ensuring that everyone has a chance to connect is important.

-NOTE: In this time of social isolation and remote meetings, ice breakers can really help ease the awkwardness that some people when they meet virtually.
+NOTE: In this time of social isolation and remote meetings, ice breakers can really help ease the awkwardness that some people may have when they meet virtually.

 Here Are Three Icebreakers for Your Next Virtual Meeting:

-All you need are 2-3 questions, such as how many children do you have, where did you grow up, what are your hobbies or where do you like to go on vacation.
-Then, set each of the four corners of a room with a displayed answer.
+All you need are 2-3 questions, such as how many children do you have, where did you grow up, what are your hobbies, or where do you like to go on vacation.
+Then, set each of the four corners of a room (or a screen) with a displayed answer.

 VIRTUAL MEETING TIP: If you ask similar questions via email or social media, you can introduce different members to one another online.